Arizona Corporation Commission

 The Arizona Corporation Commission is the Public Utilities Commission of the State of Arizona, established by Article 15 of the Arizona Constitution.
 Arizona is one of only fourteen states with elected commissioners.
 The Arizona Constitution explicitly calls for an elected commission, as opposed to a governor-appointed commission, which is the standard in most states, because its drafters feared that governors would appoint industry-friendly officials.

+The original Arizona State Constitution of 1912 established the Commission with three members serving staggered six year terms with no term limits.
+In 2000, Arizona voters approved Proposition 103, which expanded the Commission to five members, shortened the terms to four years, and prohibited Commissioners from serving more than two consecutive terms.
+Commissioners may serve additional terms, but they must be out of office for at least one full term before they become eligible again.
+In the event of a vacancy, the governor may appoint a new Commissioner to fill the vacancy until the next general election.

-They are directly elected statewide and serve staggered four-year terms.
-Due to its separation from the executive branch, the commission is often referred to as the "fourth branch of government."
-The characterization of the Commission as the "fourth branch of government" is contradicted, however, by Article III of the Arizona Constitution, which provides that "[t]he powers of the government of the state of Arizona shall be divided into three separate departments, the legislative, the executive, and the judicial".
+Due to its separation from the executive branch, the commission is sometimes referred to as the "fourth branch of government."
+However, this designation is unofficial, as Article III of the Arizona Constitution states that "[t]he powers of the government of the state of Arizona shall be divided into three separate departments, the legislative, the executive, and the judicial".

 The commission has five members.
-As of January 2025, the commissioners are Lea Márquez Peterson, Nick Myers, Jim O'Connor, Kevin Thompson, and Anna Tovar.
+As of January 2025, the commissioners are Lea Márquez Peterson, Nick Myers, Rene Lopez, Kevin Thompson, and Rachel Walden.

 Responsibilities and duties

-The commission's scope of responsibility is generally larger than most commissions in other states.
+The commission's scope of responsibility is generally larger than most Public Utility Commission in other states.
 Some of its major duties include regulating public utility companies, regulating the incorporation of businesses and organizations, securities regulation, and railroad/pipeline safety.

 In January 2018, Former Speaker of the Arizona House of Representatives and Commissioner Andy Tobin proposed an energy plan that includes an 80 percent clean energy target and a 3,000 MW energy storage procurement target, which would surpass California and New York.

 Leadership

-The current Chairperson of the Arizona Corporation Commission is Jim O'Connor.
+Each term, the Commission elects one of the Commissioners as the Chairperson.
+As of January 2025, the current Chairperson of the Arizona Corporation Commission is Kevin Thompson.
+The previous chairperson was Jim O'Connor.